 The semantics of this example are roughly equivalent to the GNU command...

 cp -rp archive.zip archive.tar.gz

-TrueVFS is the successor of TrueZIP.
-TrueVFS 0.10.6 has been developed by refactoring the TrueZIP code base and reflects the latest changes up to TrueZIP 7.7.6.
-While refactoring, the original automated test suite has been maintained and extended so that you can easily put the same faith into TrueVFS 0.10.6 than you could put into TrueZIP 7.7.6.
+TrueVFS has been developed by refactoring the TrueZIP code base.
+TrueVFS 0.10.8 reflects the latest changes up to TrueZIP 7.7.8 - see Change Log.
+While refactoring, the original suite of test code has been maintained and extended so that you can put the same faith into TrueVFS than you can put into TrueZIP.

-If you are interested in the plans for this project, please have a look at its Road Map on JIRA or subscribe to its Users Mailing List for discussion.
-As of now, TrueVFS and TrueZIP share the same mailing lists, so if you are already subscribed to any TrueZIP mailing list, then you don’t need to change anything.
+If you are interested in the plans for TrueVFS, please have a look at its Road Map or subscribe to its Users Mailing List for discussion.
+For continuity, TrueVFS and TrueZIP share the same mailing lists.
+If you are already subscribed to any TrueZIP mailing list, then you don’t need to do anything.

 Simply add the JAR artifact of these driver modules to the run time class path to make their file system drivers available for service location in the client API module - see below.

 As a library, TrueVFS provides simple, uniform, transparent, thread-safe, read/write access to archive files as if they were virtual directories in a file system path.
 TrueVFS provides the client module TrueVFS Access with the API for convenient access to its (federated virtual) file system space.

 Writing an application for this API is really simple: Please have a look at the page Getting Started to learn how to generate a TrueVFS client application from a Maven archetype in about ten minutes or have a look at the tutorial.